Killer Tomatoes Eat France

 Killer Tomatoes Eat France! is a 1992 American film that was released as the fourth and most recent sequel to Attack of the Killer Tomatoes.
 Like its predecessor, Killer Tomatoes Strike Back, it was a direct-to-video release.
 The film had been intended as the third in the series according to Return of the Killer Tomatoes but was replaced as the third film by Killer Tomatoes Strike Back.
 It is the final film made by New World Pictures before their sale to News Corporation in 1997.
-Because the film was co-produced with the corporate successor 20th Century Fox, (1997 merger), this is the only New World film whose rights are solely owned by 20th Century Fox.
+Because the film was co-produced with the corporate successor 20th Century Fox (1997 merger), this is the only New World film whose rights are solely owned by 20th Century Fox.

 Plot

 Dr. Mortimer Gangreen (John Astin) escapes from prison and has set up a base at his assistant Igor's 'Really Big Castle' located outside Paris, France, and he is still bent on global domination.
 Using his Killer Tomatoes, Gangreen plans to stage a second French revolution according to an old prophecy written by Nicodemus, in which the king of France (Louis XVII) will return to claim the throne.
 The only image of Louis XVII shows that he bears a close resemblance to Igor (Steve Lundquist), and Gangreen plans to use this to his advantage to have Igor impersonate Louis XVII to claim the throne.

 The heroes of the film are a has-been TV actor named Michael (Marc Price) and Marie, the French girl he meets and falls in love with (Angela Visser).

-As the Killer Tomatoes begin their attack on France and they have a giant, fire-breathing tomato that gobbles a tour guide and sliced right after surprisingly not showing the tour guide again.
+As the Killer Tomatoes begin their attack on France and they have a giant, fire-breathing tomato that gobbles a tour guide.
 Hoping to reach the outskirts of Paris, the true King returns and faces a showdown with Igor as to who shall rightly become king.
 With the help of Michael and Marie, Louis triumphs, and Gangreen escapes in a tomato-shaped hot-air balloon, planning revenge and swearing to return in the next movie.